McCarthy’s future on the line as he whips debt ceiling deal

 McCarthy did not answer a question Tuesday on whether he could deliver 150 GOP votes for the bill, but said that he expects the bill to pass.

-And Rep. Ken Buck (R-Colo.) confirmed an NBC News report that in a House Freedom Caucus call on Monday night, he asked whether they were considering calling a motion to vacate over spending levels in the debt bill being higher than fiscal year 2022 levels.
+And Rep. Ken Buck (R-Colo.) confirmed an NBC News report that in a House Freedom Caucus call Monday night, he asked whether they were considering calling a motion to vacate due to spending levels in the debt bill being higher than fiscal 2022 levels.

-Republican leaders called members back to Washington for Tuesday evening votes and an evening conference meeting, allowing leadership to whip support for the bill in person.
+Republican leaders called members back to Washington for votes and a conference meeting Tuesday evening, allowing leadership to whip support for the bill in person.

-In a two-and-half hour House GOP conference meeting into the night on Tuesday, opponents of the bill aired grievances while leaders and their allies argued in favor of the bill.
+In a two-and-half hour House GOP conference meeting stretching into Tuesday night, opponents of the bill aired grievances, while leaders and their allies argued in favor of the bill.
 Members left the meeting saying their minds had not been changed.

-But the meeting also served to lessen any retaliation against leadership by those angry with the bill.
+But the meeting also aimed to lessen any retaliation against leadership by those angry with the bill.

 “It’s a foregone conclusion it’s gonna pass.
 They’re gonna have Democrat support to pass it,” said Rep. Ralph Norman (R-S.C.).
 “And so, we just talked about the after-effects.
 I don’t think McCarthy wants another uprising like this.”